 It may even require a bit of motivation to put in the effort to stack nootropics for your own wellbeing.
 However, if that’s the place you find yourself at right now, sitting on a small island of motivation just large enough to carry your mopey behind, then listed below are a few cognitive enhancing nootropics that may help optimize your drive.

-Nootropics to Maximize Motivation
+Nootropics for Motivation

 Typically when we’re talking about nootropics we’re talking about the cholinergic system (i.e. acetylcholine), given the neurotransmitter’s integral role in cognition.
-Yet, if ambition & motivation are our endgoals, we need to look at nootropics that participate in the dopaminergic system as well as those that provide brain energy to keep up with the mental drive.
+Yet, if ambition and motivation are our endgoals, we need to look at nootropics that participate in the dopaminergic system as well as those that provide brain energy to keep up with the mental drive.

 Take a look:

-L-Tyrosine is commonly stacked with L-Theanine (SEE: Mind Lab Pro), another amino acid associated with focus & feel-good mood balance.
+L-Tyrosine is commonly stacked with L-Theanine (SEE: Mind Lab Pro), another amino acid associated with focus and feel-good mood balance.
 Except whereas L-Tyrosine plays a direct role in dopamine synthesis, L-Theanine takes a more “relaxing” approach, optimizing alpha brain wave frequencies to support a focus-flow state that decreases excess focus-killing excitement while increasing mood-boosting “calming” neurotransmitters–i.e. dopamine, serotonin, GABA.

 For this reason, L-Theanine is commonly stacked with caffeine to offset caffeine’s excessive stimulation.
 However, it may also offer complementary benefits to L-Tyrosine, which has been associated with spikes in anger due to its increase in fight-or-flight catecholamines.
-L-Theanine seems to even out the mood-boosting focus of both caffeine & L-Tyrosine.
+L-Theanine seems to even out the mood-boosting focus of both caffeine and L-Tyrosine.
 More on L-Theanine.

 St. John’s Wort